Is Croatia the New Italy? Why Travel to Croatia in 2025

 Zagreb may be a bit inland from the Mediterranean coast, but that doesn’t mean you should skip this capital city.
 Unlike the coastal cities, Zagreb offers a unique blend of Austro-Hungarian architecture and a lively, contemporary atmosphere.
 The Upper Town is historic with cobbled streets, picturesque squares, and iconic landmarks like St. Mark’s Church.

 In the Lower Town, you’ll find modern cafes, museums, and the bustling Ban Jelačić Square, a hub of activity and a great place to soak up the local atmosphere.
 While in Zagreb, don’t miss the opportunity to savor traditional Croatian cuisine in cozy restaurants and sample local delicacies like štrukli and Zagreb schnitzel.
+Croatian food is incredible, whereas other Mediterranean countries (Italy included) tend to disappoint at the dinner table.

 5. Opatija